SUBPART F. OFFICIAL MISCONDUCT AND

 C.(1) Whoever commits the crime of malfeasance in office shall be imprisoned for

-not more than five years with or without hard labor or shall be fined not more than five
+not more than ten years, with or without hard labor, or fined not more than five thousand

 (2) In addition to the penalty provided for in Paragraph (1) of this Subsection, a